 Purple Cow IndiCanja Organic Living Soil

 Purple Cow IndiCanja is the new kid on block in terms of cannabis soil.
-They produce a whole host of different organic products, including seed starter mix, BIOActive vegetable Supercharger, right up to their Purple Cow IndiCanja Organic Soil.
+Purple Cow Organics produce a whole host of different organic products, including seed starter mix, BIOActive vegetable Supercharger, right up to their Purple Cow IndiCanja Organic Soil.

 This plant-based, natural organic soil mix contains the necessary minerals and nutrients to start your seedlings on their journey.
 Having been scientifically formulated and tested Purple Cow IndiCanja is lauded by the people at IndiCanja as good for all stages of plant growth, from young seedlings all the way through to flowering.

 IndiCanja bills their soil as developed by growers, for growers as well as being ideal for beginners or pro’s, an all-in-one soil perfect for every stage of growth.

 We already know about the qualities of someone like FoxFarm Soil, but the big question is, is there room for another organic soil?
-And ultimately does the Purple Cow IndiCanja have what it takes to sit among the top manufacturers?
+And ultimately does the Purple Cow IndiCanja made by Purple Cow Organics have what it takes to sit among the top manufacturers?

 Whilst a small number of consumers have experienced fungus gnats, the top-rated reviews from users so far would suggest they do, but the proof is in the pudding, or should we say the harvest…